Annunciation Seminary, Bailu: History

-The French Catholic presence in Sichuan began when the Papacy entrusted the Paris Foreign Missions Society to evangelize the province in 1753.
+The French Catholic presence in Sichuan began when Pope Benedict XIV entrusted the Paris Foreign Missions Society to evangelize the province in 1753.
 The French priest Marie-Julien Dunand, who was the Apostolic Vicar of Sichuan, planned for a regional seminary in the countryside after an anti-missionary riot broke out in Chengdu in 1895.

 The construction of the seminary complex began in 1895 and was overseen by the French priest Alexandre Perrodin.
 Local architects and workers participated in building the seminary, and it was completed in 1908.

 J.-M. Planchet, in his 1917 book Les Missions de Chine et du Japon, referred to the seminary as the "Grand Séminaire" of the Apostolic Vicariate of Northwestern Sichuan.
 According to Planchet, Perrodin headed the seminary, which also had two Chinese leaders, Irénée Ouang and André Tong.
 Perrodin died in China in 1933.

 After the founding of the People's Republic of China in 1949, the French missionaries left and the seminary ceased its operations.